 (Exhibition view inside the museum; press photo © Österreichische Nationalbibliothek/Pichler)

-As such, you can see how the ideas enshrined within the Esperanto movement have influenced such modern-day concepts as the EU, the Euro, and even brand names.
+With such a raison d’être, you can understand how the ideas enshrined within the Esperanto movement have influenced such modern-day concepts as the EU, the Euro, and even brand names.

-Inevitably (and sadly), an ostensibly linguistic activity enraged various authorities with little love for concepts such as “a humanitarian vision” and “intercultural understanding”.
+Inevitably (and sadly), an ostensibly linguistic activity has sometimes enraged various authorities with little love for such concepts as “a humanitarian vision” and “intercultural understanding”.

-Hitler, for example, banned Esperanto, and his Gestapo closed the Vienna museum in March 1938.
+For example, Hitler (surprise!) banned Esperanto, and the Gestapo closed the Vienna museum in March 1938.
 The museum’s first director – Hugo Steiner – even spent time in a Nazi concentration camp.

 The museum also gives a nod to other artificial languages, from Homer’s efforts through to Klingon.

-Indeed, if you happen to be in town during the Long Night of Museums, you can typically attend Esperanto and Klingon classes as part of the evening entertainment.
+Indeed, if you happen to be in town during the Long Night of Museums, you can typically attend Esperanto and Klingon classes as part of the evening entertainment put on by the National Library.

 Tickets & visitor tips